Doctoral degrees require at least 72 credit hours beyond the bachelor's degree; however,

 validation and experiential learning that can be used to fulfill degree requirements

-is less than one-third the number of hours required for the degree.
-Individual departments
+is no more than one-third the number of hours required for the degree.
+Individual

 Additional Program Requirements